 Supported by nearly two dozen interviews, we address how the role that risk leaders play in ERM implementation is essential to accessing an organization's readiness.
-Based on an analysis of survey results and interviews with U.S. federal leaders regarding ERM practices, along with supporting evidence from scholarly and professional research, the report documents observations and offer insights on the interconnection between risk leadership and organizational ERM readiness.
+Based on an analysis of survey results and interviews with U.S. federal leaders regarding ERM practices, along with supporting by Peter C. Young and Trang Hoang evidence from scholarly and professional research, the report documents observations and offer insights on the interconnection between risk leadership and organizational ERM readiness.